telefonicaid/fiware-glancesync/README.rst

  # these checksums
  # dontupdate =

- # List of UUIDs that must be synchronized unconditionally.
+ # List of UUIDs that must be synchronised unconditionally.
  #
  # This is useful for example to pre-sync images marked as private